stared/jekyll-blog-pre-2022/_drafts/why-do-word2vec-analogies-work.markdown

 Alt title: how to change gender with a vector.

+> I love letter co-occurrence in the word `co-occurrence`.

 ## Intro

 word2vec is an algorithm that transforms words into vectors, so that words with similar meaning end up laying close to each other.
 Moreover, it allows us to use vector arithmetics to work with analogies, for example the famous `king - man + woman = queen`.